Mechanical-Advantage/AdvantageScope/README.md

-# 6328 Log Viewer
+# Advantage Scope
-Development workspace for the desktop viewer application of [this](https://github.com/Mechanical-Advantage/LoggingDevelopment) logging framework.
-This project is still in early development with no documentation.
-More information will be provided as we make progress.
+Advantage Scope is the desktop application used to interact with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.
+It can be used to view logs from a file or connect to a robot over the network (coming soon).
+Visualizations include line graphs, tables, and fields diagrams for odometry data.

 ## Installation
 1. Click the release marked "Latest" under "Releases".